-Kyle was born with the ability to erase memories, and the inability to keep her opinions to herself.
-She and her teammates – a vampire who looks like a sexy pirate with fangs, and a Shamat demon with a penchant for Italian pastries – provide supernatural damage control when humans see too much.
+Kyle was born with the ability to erase memories—and the inability to keep her opinions to herself.
+She and her vampire and demon teammates provide supernatural damage control when humans see too much.
 Today’s problem?
 A sword-wielding angel and a demon had a supernatural smackdown during happy hour in a Cleveland bar, leaving behind a headless vampire and a dozen human witnesses.

-This latest supernatural slip-up is attracting all kinds of attention.
-So much attention that the police step in, and Kyle has to deal with Joe Dalton, a know-it-all human with the sexiest turquoise eyes she has ever seen.
-Kyle has no room in her life for yet another human who will treat her like a freak.
-However, Dalton definitely makes her naughty parts sit up and take notice, and it’s more than mutual.
-But before they can act on their attraction, they must join forces to solve a dangerous puzzle.
+This latest supernatural slipup is attracting all kinds of attention.
+So much attention that the police step in, and Kyle has to deal with Joe Dalton, a know-it-all human with the sexiest turquoise eyes she’s ever seen.
+Kyle doesn’t dare open her battered heart to him, but as the case escalates, they must join forces to solve a dangerous puzzle.
 And when they uncover the truth, the apocalyptic ripple effect forces Kyle to make a choice.
 Learn to trust again, or risk losing everyone she cares about, including Dalton.

 RWA RITA® Finalist for First Book and Paranormal Romance

 “MIND SWEEPER burst out on the pages with a fully developed world and great characters.” — Star, The Bibliophilic Book Blog (Oct 2014)

 “The reality of this story exceeded my expectations!” — Carly, Carly’s Book Reviews (Oct 2014)

 “This new series has it all, action, comedy, suspense and great characterization.” –Natasha, Books-n-Kisses (Sept 2014)